Chevron leaves Lithuania as shale gas prospects remain uncertain

 The Swedish company said Chevron’s pullout would not impact its plans regarding evaluation of conventional and unconventional hydrocarbon potential in Lithuania.

-“The work program is fully funded from available funds within the joint venture company LL Investicijos,” it said.
+“The work programme is fully funded from available funds within the joint venture company LL Investicijos,” it said.

 Lithuania government plans to hold another tender to explore for unconventional hydrocarbons after the parliament approves required amendments, including on taxation.